-Kathleen M. Cumiskey is an Associate Professor and Chairperson of the Psychology Department and Women, Gender and Sexuality Studies Program at CSI.
+Kathleen M. Cumiskey is a Professor in the Psychology Department, and Women, Gender and Sexuality Studies Program at CSI.
 She is the co-director of the Mosaic Lab in Building 4S.
 Cumiskey’s research focuses on the affective dimensions of mobile media and mobile communication.
 She has presented at conferences in Fukuoka, London, Budapest, Dresden and Sydney and has organized conferences that have attracted scholars on mobile technology from all over the world.

 Rev. Dr. Cumiskey is an interfaith minister and an advocate for girls’ in confinement in New York State.
 She has served on the community advisory board of a residential facility for adjudicated juvenile delinquent girls.
 She has worked in collaboration with other organizations to stop the expansion of youth detention facilities in New York City and to change state-run facility operations manuals to ensure the safety of youth who identity as lesbian, gay, bisexual, or transgender or who are gender non-conforming.